-Management Strategy Evaluation is a process that can develop over many years with many iterations.
+Management Strategy Evaluation is a process that develops iteratively over many years.
 It is also a process that needs monitoring and adjustments to make sure that management procedures are performing adequately.
-Therefore, the MSE for Pacific halibut fisheries could continue with new objectives being defined, more complex models being built with improved understanding of the Pacific halibut population, and the development of new management procedures to evaluate.
-Consultation with stakeholders and managers would be continued.
-Along the way, there will be useful outcomes that may be used to improve existing management and will influence recommendations for future work.
+The MSE for Pacific halibut fisheries will continue with refinements to any adopted MP, new objectives being defined, more complex models being built with improved understanding of the Pacific halibut population, and the development of new management procedures in the future.